Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Far-field radiation patterns by bulk, edge and corner states

 We can use the same base for corner states as for bulk states, this is $s, p_x, p_{y}, d_{xy}$.
 However, as the four corner states are degenerated due to rotational symmetry, we could redefine the base.
 The radiation by the mode $C_4$ which has $s$ symmetry $\textbf{p}_A = \textbf{p}_B = \textbf{p}_C = \textbf{p}_D$.
 The radiated field is then:

 In Figure~\ref{fig:FarfieldC4} we represent the radiation by corner mode $C_4$ of the finite 2D SSH array, depending on the number of unit cells.
-In panel (a) and (b) we plot the radiation pattern and eigenmode of a $2\times 2$ unit cells array.
-In panel (c-d) and (e-f) we plot the radiation pattern and eigenmode for a $10 \times 10$ and $20 \times 20$ unit cells array, respectively.
+In panel (a) and (b) we plot the radiation pattern and eigenmode of a $2\times 2$ unit cells array, with maximum radiated field $P_\textrm{max}/C_0 = 0.44$.
+In panel (c-d) and (e-f) we plot the radiation pattern and eigenmode for a $10 \times 10$ and $20 \times 20$ unit cells array, respectively, with $P_\textrm{max}/C_0 = 2.07$ and $P_\textrm{max}/C_0 = 2.15$.
 We see that, as the size of the array grows, the radiation does not vanish, although it seems to concentrate around $k_z = 0$.

 Finally, we calculate the radiation by the corner mode with $d_{xy}$ symmetry.
 The radiated field by this corner mode is given by